buqeye/LearningFromData/LectureNotes/_build/html/_sources/content/SVD/lecture_25.md

     * Step through the Python example for image compression.
     You are identifying the most important eigenvalues for the image.
     * If we keep 1 in 100 of the singular values, then the numbers to be stored are significantly reduced.
-    * Note the spectrum of eigenvalues.
+    * Note the spectrum of singular values.

 * Covariance, PCA, and SVD
-    * Consider the covariance matrix and find its eigenvalues and eigenvectors. ``Center'' the data first (subtract the mean so that you deal with data having mean zero).
+    * Consider the covariance matrix and find its eigenvalues and eigenvectors.
+Since the covariance matrix is symmetric and positive, its eigenvalues are the same as the singular values. ``Center'' the data first (subtract the mean so that you deal with data having mean zero).
     * PCA means to rank these.
 This is typically done *via* SVD (which is better numerically).
-    * Then one uses fewer singular values (which are the eigenvalues if it is a square matrix) $\Lra$ we have reduced the number of parameters in a model (for example).
+    * Then one uses fewer singular values (which are the eigenvalues if it is a symmetric, square positive matrix) $\Lra$ we have reduced the number of parameters in a model (for example).